milvus-io/bootcamp/EN_solutions/QA_System/README.md

 > Http://40.73.34.15 Where IP is the machine IP where the service started in step 6.

-8. Open the web page, enter the url: 40.73.34.15:8081, you can experience the intelligent QUESTION answering system belongs to you。
+8. Open the web page, enter the url: 40.73.34.15:8081, you can experience the intelligent Question Answering system belongs to you。

 > 47.73.34.15:8081 is the IP of the machine where the service in step 7 is started